 Some worksites have a very strong focus on employee safety.
 Keeping employees safe from harm is a priority.
 These worksites would almost never ask somebody in the HR department to head up their safety efforts.
 They most often bring in a trained, qualified safety expert.

-The same is true for corporate health and wellness programs.
+However, the same is true for corporate health and wellness programs.
 Many small to midsized companies will start a wellness program by asking somebody in the HR department to take charge.
-The pros and cons of this approach are listed below.
+The list below outlines the pros and cons of this approach.

 In almost every case these wellness program fail.
-Asking a current employee who already has a full-time job to take on the extra burden and challenge of running a an effective wellness program is a recipe for disaster.
+In short, asking a current employee who already has a full-time job to take on the extra burden and challenge of running a an effective wellness program is a recipe for disaster.

 It may start off well, but eventually the lack of time and expertise to manage and administer a comprehensive wellness program becomes apparent.
 These programs usually fail because of neglect.